Explains what stress is, what might cause it and how it can affect you. Includes information about ways you can help yourself and how to get support.

 This might make it harder for you to identify what's making you feel stressed, or to explain it to other people.

-- not having much or any control over the outcome of a situation
+- Don't have much or any control over the outcome of a situation

-- not having enough work, activities or change in your life
+- Don't have enough work, activities or change in your life

 Why do certain things make me feel stressed?

-The amount of stress you feel in different situations may depend on many factors such as:
+How stressed you feel in different situations may depend on factors like:

-- the amount of support you are receiving.
+- The amount of support you have from other people

 I get stressed when things get out of perspective – too much work, thinking too far ahead.